janbanot/lisp_interpreter/README.md

 - eq - tests equality of two elements
 - quote - returns back given symbol

-Selection of the function was based on John McCarthy and Paul Graham publicationson Lisp language
+Selection of the function was based on John McCarthy and Paul Graham publications Lisp language

 ### REPL interpreter can be run from main.py file